 In 2019 Mark was invited to bring his team to train the psychologists at Great Ormond Street Hospital in the cognitive behavioural hypnotherapy model.

-This project is now underway.
-Mark and UK College trainers are working to adapt the 21-day CBH training programme for the clinical psychologists at GOSH and deliver a very effective, 8-day training programme that is specifically targeted at helping children and young people cope with painful recurrent medical procedures, pain in general/chronic pain and a variety of anxiety issues due to their medical condition.
+Mark and UK College trainers worked to adapt the 21-day CBH training programme for the clinical psychologists at GOSH and deliver a very effective, 8-day training programme that is specifically targeted at helping children and young people cope with painful recurrent medical procedures, pain in general/chronic pain and a variety of anxiety issues due to their medical condition.

 CBH for Children and Teenagers – Training Programme